Last Updated on

 - Vintage: 2016

-I personally enjoy the taste of white wine over red wine, but the Loudspeaker 2016 Cabernet Sauvignon California was my favorite wine from my entire shipment!
+I personally enjoy the taste of white wine over red wine (or red blend), but the Loudspeaker 2016 Cabernet Sauvignon California was my favorite wine from my entire shipment!
 The Loudspeaker Cabernet Sauvignon has a bold oak and spice, mixed with an opulent boysenberry, with a hint of licorice and dark cherries!
 I didn’t expect the slight mint flavor to this wine paired with a nuance of blue fruits but paired altogether, this wine is exceptional.

 - Varietal: French red wine